The event will take place on Saturday 8th June 2019.

 You must wear waterproof, breathable walking boots with good ankle support and a strong sole (e.g. Vibram).
 Your walking boots should be well broken in and comfortable.
 If you need to buy new boots please make sure you buy them well in advance so you can break them in properly.
 Try on lots of pairs before you buy some to ensure the best possible fit.
 You may also wish to bring walking poles but they are not essential.

-Transfer Policy: Participants will be able to transfer their entry to another participant up until Monday 28th May 2018.
-Please email email@example.com if you wish to transfer your entry to someone else.
+Transfer Policy: Participants will be able to transfer their entry to another participant up until Monday 27th May 2019.
+Please email firstname.lastname@example.org if you wish to transfer your entry to someone else.

 Yes, please email email@example.com if you wish to change the distance you are registered for.

-We will email you an information pack which includes everything you need to know before and on the day at least four weeks before the Jurassic Coast Trek.
+An information pack containing everything you need to know will be emailed to you at least four weeks before the trek.
 Please make sure you check your junk mail.

-There will be designated check points on both routes where you will be able to re-fuel, with various energy snacks available.
-We will have plenty of water so you can re-fill your water bottles.
+There will be check points on both routes offering energy snacks and water so you can re-fill your water bottles.
 We also recommend bringing a packed lunch with you.
-We are currently putting together the final details of where the feed stations will be located.
-This will be included in your information pack which will be emailed to you at least four weeks before the Jurassic Coast Trek.
+Locations of the checkpoints will be included in the information pack which you will receive about a month before the trek.

 Most people find fundraising is far easier than they first imagined.
 We will support you every step of the way to ensure you reach and even exceed your target.
 Here are some suggestions: